egonw/blog/_posts/2012-02-23-cito-citeulike-publishing-innovation.markdown

 Readers of my blog know I have been using the Citation Typing Ontology, CiTO (doi:[10.1186/2041-1480-1-S1-S6](http://dx.doi.org/10.1186/2041-1480-1-S1-S6)).
-I allows me to see [how the CDK](http://chem-bla-ics.blogspot.com/2010/02/citing-chemistry-development-kit.html) is [cited and used](http://chem-bla-ics.blogspot.com/2010/10/citeulike-cito-use-case-1-wordles.html).
-CiteULike is currently adding more CiTO more functionality, which they [started](http://chem-bla-ics.blogspot.com/2010/09/list-of-things-i-miss-in-citeulike.html) doing almost one and a half years ago.
+I allows me to see [how the CDK](http://chem-bla-ics.blogspot.com/2010/02/citing-chemistry-development-kit.html) is [cited and used <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2010/10/31/citeulike-cito-use-case-1-wordles.html).
+CiteULike is currently adding more CiTO more functionality, which they [started <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2010/09/17/list-of-things-i-miss-in-citeulike.html) doing almost one and a half years ago.

 One of the things, is that the CiTO data added via a certain account, can be downloaded as triples: